Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Utilisation

-To explore the site, you need to open a local server on your machine.
+To explore the site, you need php v**8.0** to open a local server on your machine.

 ### On Debian (or similar Linux distributions):
 1. Ensure PHP is installed.
 You can install PHP by running: `sudo apt update` and `sudo apt install php`